Elyra is a set of AI-centric extensions to JupyterLab Notebooks.

 AI Pipelines visual editor¶

-Elyra provides a Pipeline Visual Editor for building AI pipelines from notebooks and Python scripts, simplifying the conversion of multiple notebooks or Python scripts into batch jobs or workflow.
+Elyra provides a Pipeline Visual Editor for building AI pipelines from notebooks, Python scripts and R scripts, simplifying the conversion of multiple notebooks or scripts files into batch jobs or workflows.

-Currently, pipelines can be executed locally or on Kubeflow Pipelines.
+Currently, pipelines can be executed locally in JupyterLab, on Kubeflow Pipelines, or with Apache Airflow.

-Learn more about the Pipeline Visual Editor in the user guide or explore the tutorials.
+Learn more about the Pipeline Visual Editor in the AI Pipelines topic in the User Guide, explore the tutorials, or example pipelines.

-Ability to run a notebook as a batch job¶
+Ability to run a notebook, Python or R script as a batch job¶

 Reusable Code Snippets¶

-Elyra supports the Code Snippet feature.
-This allows users to manipulate reusable pieces of code, making programming in JupyterLab more efficient by reducing repetitive work.
+The Code Snippet editor introduces support for reusable code fragments, making programming in JupyterLab more efficient by reducing repetitive work.

-For more information on how to configure code snippets metadata see Elyra Code Snippets
+For information on how to manage and use code snippets refer to the Code Snippets topic in the User Guide.

 Hybrid runtime support¶